 The number of digital shoppers worldwide is increasing each year.

-Looking at the UK market alone, 87% of consumers have made at least one online purchase in 2020.
-As for the global market, ecommerce industry experts predict that there will be 2.14 billion online shoppers by the end of 2021—more than a quarter of the world’s population.
+In the UK, an estimated 93% of the UK population shopped for products or services online in 2021, according to Ecommerce Europe.
+As for the global market, ecommerce industry experts predicted that there were 2.14 billion online shoppers in 2021—more than a quarter of the world’s population.

 2. How many people shop clothing online?

-According to the most recent online shopping vs in–store shopping statistics, online fashion shopping accounted for 29.5% of total fashion sales in 2020.
-The apparel ecommerce market’s total annual revenue reached £140.4 billion.
+According to the most recent online shopping vs in–store shopping statistics, online fashion shopping will account for 22% of total fashion sales in 2022.
+The apparel ecommerce market’s total annual revenue will reach $837 billion in 2022.

 In the UK, 62% of women and 49% of men made at least one online clothing purchase during 2020.
 Online shopping stats reveal that women aged 35–44 are most likely to buy clothes online.
 Meanwhile, consumers over 65 are least likely to do so, as only 27% of them made a fashion-related internet purchase in 2020.